AscanioFX/Image-Recognition-Neural-Net/README.md

-NeuralNet
+Hello There
 =========

-Let's have a try
+I'll have a try implementing some cool machine learning algorithms in python and do even cooler stuff with them.